 “I think if you know that the equipment is going to work well for you, and you’re someone deep pocketed — like you’re a big company with the financial reserves, you would rather buy it and depreciate it over five years than effectively paying some amount of overhead on that,” Porter said.

-How Is RaaS Used?
+How Is Robotics as a Service Used?

-Robotics-as-a-service business models aren’t always so cut and dry.
+Robotics as a service business models aren’t always so cut and dry.
 Companies often mix and match, renting and buying robots based on needs or market trends.
 Sometimes companies will rent first and then buy, or bring in robots during peak demand seasons to support order fulfillment.

 Ilan Cohen, chairman and CEO of Caja Robotics, a robotics company that focuses on “goods-to-person” robots and software in the e-commerce and third-party logistics industries, told Built In his company takes a hybrid approach to sales, offering clients the option to lease robots from the company or buy them outright.
 Many companies opt to buy outright as a capital expenditure, according to Cohen, though those who do buy will often rent more robots during peak demand times, typically around the holidays.